Academy Sports and Outdoors Logo

 Swipe Right Icon

-A less popular bullet is the expanding full metal jacket (EFMJ).
-EFMJ is an alternative to hollow point as it expands upon impact when hitting any surface.
-It contains a polymer insert and pre-scored jacket.
+A less popular handgun bullet is the expanding full metal jacket (EFMJ).
+EFMJ is an alternative to hollow point bullets because it expands upon impact.
+It contains a polymer insert and a pre-scored jacket.
 This design causes a wider cavity and reduces penetration without fragmentation.
-In contrast, fragmenting ammo is designed for deeper penetration and fragmentation in fluid.

 How to Choose Handgun Calibers